hakyimlab/shared_pipelines/enformer_pipeline_aggregate/README.md

 ### 5. Edit the config.json file
 Instructions are below.

+### PRECHECKS BEFORE RUNNING THE PIPELINE (SO YOU DON'T WASTE TIME AND COMPUTE!$%EO#$UOP!)

+- [ ] Calculate expected SU usage of whole job.
+- [ ] Ask someone if they have saved your Enformer outputs already, or did your analysis already, etc.
+- [ ] Figure out the best pilot to run, and do a preliminary analysis before the full run.
+- [ ] Run "laptop" pilot first.
+- [ ] If you are planning to run more than 100 node hours, notify others first
+- [ ] Estimate storage footprint beforehand
+- [ ] Develop scalable analysis pipeline ahead of time, and run analysis WHILE large job is running to detect errors.

 ### 6. Run the pipeline
 There are two ways to do this (for now, #1 is recommended):